Mozambique Visa 2026: ETA, e-Visa & Visa on Arrival

 Mozambique’s visa rules are a moving target.
 If your situation doesn’t fit cleanly into the four buckets above, or if the portal is giving you grief, send us a message on WhatsApp — we help guests through this every week.
 Tell us your passport country and your rough travel dates and we’ll point you at the right path.

-Last reviewed: 22 April 2026.
+Last reviewed: 5 June 2026.
 The system was last overhauled in February 2026 and the government continues to adjust it — always confirm on evisa.gov.mz before you travel.
-Sources: evisa.gov.mz (official), IATA Travel Centre (airline-side entry rules), enjoymoz.com, gov.uk travel advice for Mozambique, Wikipedia “Visa policy of Mozambique”.
+Sources: evisa.gov.mz (official), IATA Travel Centre (airline-side entry rules), South African Department of Home Affairs (under-18 rules at SA borders), DriveMoz (SA road-trip checklists for vehicle papers and equipment), enjoymoz.com, gov.uk travel advice for Mozambique, Wikipedia “Visa policy of Mozambique”.